What is INT (Integer) Function in Excel?

 Thus, the INT Excel function can be accessed in two ways, manually or through the Excel ribbon, as seen above.

-If you are left wondering about the use of the INT function in Excel, as it is simple, you can look at some examples below to understand its importance.
+If you are left wondering about the use of the INT function in Excel, you can look at some examples below to understand its importance.

 Below is a set of different values.
 Let us apply the INT function to each number and check the outcome.
 Let us also compare it with a similar function in Excel, TRUNC.
 Like INT, the TRUNC Excel function removes the decimal part of a number and gives us just the integer part.